dGunju/AirBnB_clone/web_static/README.md

 > guest icons).
 The Styles folder holds CSS styling files.
 The largest numbered
 > style file of each category (e.g. common, footer, header, places) is most
 > relevant to the finished product.
 The highlest numbered index.html file is
-> likewise the most relevant to the finished product.

 ![M](https://i.imgur.com/ujItUkN.png)